thindil/nish/README.md

 automatically closed.
 Any code propositions should go to the [Fossil](https://www.laeran.pl/repositories/nish) repository.

+### Features

+#### Global and local aliases

+The shell allows to declare not only standard aliases, which are available everywhere, but also aliases which available only in the selected directories.
+For example you can declare alias `build` which in one directory will be executing `make -j5` and in another `nim release`.
+Aliases can be declared for just one directory or for each subdirectory of the selected directory too.
+At this moment, available options for aliases are:

+* Id: The id of the alias, used mostly for deleting the selected alias
+* Name: The name of the alias.
+The text which have to be entered to execute the alias.
+It doesn't need to be unique, but if two aliases in the same directory have the same name, then the first one will be executed.
+* Path: The main directory in which the alias works.
+* Recursive: If set to 1, the alias is available for all subdirectories of the main directory.
+If set to 0, is available only in the selected directory.
+* Commands: The list of commands which will be executed as alias.
+The alias can execute a few commands, but then, each entry on the list have to be separated with new line.
+* Description: The alias description.
+Showed on the aliases list.

+For example, the definition of the alias can looks that:

+    Id: 1
+    Name: mc
+    Path: /
+    Recursive: 1
+    Commands: mc --nosubshell
+    Description: Run MC without subshell

+The alias will be executed when the user enters `mc` in the shell.
+The alias is the global alias, it is available for the main directory `/` and all subdirectories.
+It executes command `mc --nosubshell`.

 ### The project's goals

 At this moment the project has two goals: